SavvasRaptis/academic-pack-public/README.md

 * [reviewer_comment_template](reviewer_comment_template): Contains the template I use for reviewing

+To use any of these, simply add the content as a project in Overleaf.

 ## TODO
 * Add mint in all the cases and copy paste some code as an example